Local and Global Philosophy of Ministry

 - Urban Ministry

-To learn more how you can get involved in any one of our Global and Local missions opportunities, contact Pastor Rob Irvine here!
+To learn more how you can get involved in any one of our Global and Local missions opportunities, contact Nichelle Walker here!

 Cumberland ministries primarily focus on restoration efforts.
 This is an important distinction from the rescue efforts that are a focal point in many ministries.
 We work long term in communities, empowering them to reach their full potential.
 Cumberland has a rich history in the community using an integrated approach that includes education, job training and spiritual development.
 By investing in our own community through the years, we strive to see permanent and total transformation.